-- ~The programmes of work are designed with the computing aspects clearly identified. - ~Where possible, pupils will be encouraged to train and assist their peers. - ~Each pupil will be introduced to the basic computing skills required to operate effectively with the digital devices in this school. - ~Pupils will use IT to support curriculum areas including English, mathematics, core and foundation subjects. - \sim Staff will use a range of teaching styles with IT (i.e. whole class, small group and individual use of IT equipment). - ~Provision will be made for differentiation in order to develop the potential of all children within computing. - ~The staff will meet regularly to monitor and evaluate current computing practice within the school, including pupils' continuity and progress.
+- ~The programmes of work are designed with the computing aspects clearly identified. - ~Where possible, pupils will be encouraged to train and assist their peers. - ~Each pupil will be introduced to the basic computing skills required to operate effectively with the digital devices in this school. - ~Pupils will use IT to support curriculum areas including English, mathematics, core and foundation subjects. - ~Staff will use a range of teaching styles with IT (i.e. whole class, small group and individual use of IT equipment). - ~Provision will be made to ensure the curriculum and tasks are accessible and purposeful for all children. - ~The staff will meet regularly to monitor and evaluate current computing practice within the school, including pupils' continuity and progress.
 From this, planning for future programmes of work and staff meetings will be undertaken. - ~The staff will review both the provision of computing as a cross-curricular process and as a core subject within the National Curriculum.
 This review will take place at the completion of the year's work.